devsigner-xyz/n8n-docker-caddy/README.md

 When deploying to Railway:
 1. Railway will automatically handle SSL/TLS termination
-2. You don't need to configure Caddy for Railway deployments
+2. The application will be built using the provided Dockerfile
-3. Set the `WEBHOOK_URL` to your Railway URL
+3. Set the environment variables in Railway's dashboard
 4. Railway will provide a random URL for your deployment
 5. You can add a custom domain in Railway's dashboard if needed